Prepare To Be Amazed At Real Scores Behind Dogs Licking Your Face As Revealed By Dog Owners: They Are More Than Just Kisses

 Dogs, like kids, explore with their mouths.
 So, licking you means they're trying to get to know you.

 Yes, sometimes dogs lick their humans to show love and submission.
-Canine behavioral researchers also found that dogs lick us because we taste good to them, which is a little thought provoking.
+Canine behavioral researchers have also found that dogs lick us because we taste good to them, which is a little thought-provoking.

-We are salty evidently.
+We are evidently salty.
 Dogs, like toddlers, explore the world with their mouths, so licking is another way for your dog to get to know you.

 I would like to think that it is the equivalent of a kiss.
 However, I have noticed that my dog normally licks my cheeks shortly after I have finished eating.

-So it may be I'm a messy eater.
-He actually is more prone to licking my neck but he licks my cheeks too.
-I keep my mouth turned away but he seems to get so much enjoyment out of washing my face once a day or twice a day I hate to deprive him of it.
+So it may be that I'm a messy eater.
+He actually is more prone to licking my neck, but he licks my cheeks too.
+I keep my mouth turned away, but he seems to get so much enjoyment out of washing my face once or twice a day that I hate to deprive him of it.

-No, they can be many things- an act of submission especially with puppies, an affinity for your moisturizer, a taste for salt.
+No, they can mean many things—an act of submission, especially with puppies, an affinity for your moisturizer, or a taste for salt.

 Body language and posture tell you more than a lick.
-As humans we often like to put our values on animal behaviour.
+As humans, we often like to impose our values on animal behavior.

-It’s the equivalent of licking an anus or penis.
-Because dogs LOVE to lick those best.
+It’s the equivalent of licking an anus or penis because dogs LOVE to lick those the most.

 So they are equating your face with their anus.